 Beyond entertainment, religious communities actively leverage videogames for education and community building.
 Players develop or advocate for games that teach religious concepts, maintain faith, and connect communities.

-How communities used games: Developing quiz games to teach religious knowledge, creating games around religious festivals and holidays, organizing community events in online games, and maintaining curated lists of "religiously appropriate" games for their communities.
+How communities used games: Developing quiz games to teach religious knowledge, creating games around religious festivals, organizing community events in online games, and curating lists of "religiously appropriate" games.

 Understanding how games with religious elements contribute to education and community building.